 But thanks to the low cost of healthcare in Mexico, Canadians can benefit from affordable access to weight loss surgery and other procedures, and get treatment within a few weeks as opposed to a few years.

-Top Destinations for Medical Tourism in Mexico
+Top 5 Mexico Locations for Medical Tourism

 Medical tourism in Mexico has been on the rise for the last 20 or so years, and the reasons for this include the high quality of medical care, the quick and efficient service without extended wait times, the low cost of surgeries and treatments, and the great selection of medical services and hospitals.